01 Jul The Idea and Concept behind “Cubes”

 Being a big fan of stop-motion-films and their beautiful set design, I have always wanted to combine dioramas with “real” models in order to express my photographic visions.
 Unfortunately, I had no education or experience crafting miniatures at all, so I had to start completely from scratch.

 In the next 18 months, I handcrafted nine individual miniature sets (using different materials and crafting techniques as well as laser-cutting and 3D-printing).
-The models were shot separately, paying extreme attention to matching perspective, light, and color.
+The models were shot separately, paying extreme attention to matching perspective, light and color.
 I developed different techniques to make the models blend seamlessly with the dioramas and to make sure my general photographic style would not have to be compromised.

 The series “Cubes” basically examines individual and yet so stereotypical human universes.
 In the last couple of years, I often found myself looking at three equally shaped three-story buildings right in front of my kitchen window.
 Most of the time, curtains block the view of what happens within the walls of these privately owned apartments.
 Sometimes, I see lights turn on and off, a TV flicker or the silhouette of a sole person gaze through the slats of Venetian blinds.
 I cannot stop wondering: What happens inside these rooms?
 What do their inhabitants think and feel?
 And why are they, seemingly, all alone?
-And do they, maybe, think the same as me when they watch me watching them …?
+And do they, maybe, think the same of me when they watch me watching them …?

 All nine cubes are linked to one another, metaphorically and visually held together and connected by means of water running through the walls of the building.